scalar-labs/scalardb/docs/api-guide.md

 ### Operations for Coordinator tables

 Depending on the transaction manager type, you need to create coordinator tables to execute transactions.
-The following sections describe the operations for the coordinator table.
+The following items describe the operations for the coordinator table.

 #### Create Coordinator tables